DasBluEyedDevil/AydoSite/nodejs/aydocorp-api/API_AUTHENTICATION_README.md

 ## More Information

-For more details on the API and authentication, please refer to the [Google Integration Guide](./GOOGLE_INTEGRATION_GUIDE.md#authentication) which includes a comprehensive section on authentication.
+Note: The Google API integration has been removed from the application.
+For more details on API authentication, please refer to the documentation above.